-The Programme offers support services designed to the different needs of its students.
-These services include IT Services and Administrative services and other supporting services, that are provided by the Programme (www.uoa.gr/el/foitites/ilektronikes-ypiresies/psifiakes-paroches/).
-Each service addresses specific aspects of student requirements, including student healthcare and psychological support, (www.career.uoa.gr/ypiresies/), career and academic guidance with the aid of an Academic advisor (www.uoa.gr/foitites/symboyleytikes-ypiresies/) and dealing with complaints with the aid of a students' advocate and collaboration for other university's activities about cultural groups and events.
-Moreover, services that support students with Disabilities
+The Programme offers support services designed to accommodate the different needs of its students.
+These services include IT Services and Administrative services and other supporting services, that are provided by the Programme.
+Each service addresses specific aspects of student requirements, including career and academic guidance with the aid of an Academic advisor.
+Both students and alumni reported that they were thoroughly informed about these services when they joined their programmes.
+Furthermore, the Programme grants every year a scholarship of 650 euro to one of its students, based on their academic performance.